aegge/aegge.github.io/_posts/2017-05-07-GalaxyBispectrumDurham.md

 Note:
 - the fundamental observable in LSS is the density field, constructed out of the observed number density of galaxies or other types of objects
-- the density field evolves under influence of the laws of nature and the constiuents in the universe
+- the density field evolves under influence of the fundamental laws of nature and the constituents in the universe
 - to extract these physics from LSS we measure statistics (don't know the initial conditions)

 ---